mrburner1973/VeeamP2VProxmox/VeeamPhyVirt/README.md

 ## Common Use Cases

+### Primary Use Case: Proxmox Restore Optimization
+- **Downscaling for Proxmox**: Restore high-spec VM/physical backups to Proxmox hosts with limited resources
+- **Pre-restore Configuration**: Modify backup metadata before restore to prevent resource allocation conflicts
+- **Cross-platform Migration**: Adapt Windows/Linux backups from powerful servers to smaller Proxmox environments

+### General Use Cases
 1. **Reducing cores for smaller VMs**: Lower the core count when restoring to a system with fewer CPUs
+2. **Reducing RAM allocation**: Decrease memory allocation to fit target system constraints
-2. **Increasing cores for performance**: Add more cores when restoring to a more powerful system
+3. **Increasing cores for performance**: Add more cores when restoring to a more powerful system
-3. **Hardware compatibility**: Adjust core count to match target hardware specifications
+4. **Hardware compatibility**: Adjust specifications to match target hardware capabilities
-4. **Standardization**: Ensure consistent CPU core counts across restored VMs
+5. **Standardization**: Ensure consistent resource allocation across restored VMs

 ## Troubleshooting